 Daily Dog Off-Leash Pass

-A $2 per day pass allows one handler to bring in up to three dogs and may be purchased at Cherry Creek and Chatfield State Parks.
-Passes will be available at Park Entrance Stations, Visitor Centers, and Self Service Stations starting January 1, 2011.
+A $3 per day pass allows one handler to bring in up to three dogs and may be purchased at Cherry Creek and Chatfield State Parks.
+Passes are available at Park Entrance Stations, Visitor Centers, and Self Service Stations.
 Off-Leash Pass must be kept with the person handling the dog(s) and available for ranger inspection upon request.